-The buildings assessed are in generally good condition.
+The buildings assessed are in generally fair condition.
 However, some areas will have to be addressed which include the rooms enclosed with wire mesh as external walls and the upper level timber floors.
-Interventions to mitigate flooding and land subsidence will also be included.
+Interventions to mitigate flooding will also be included.
 Storm water drainage system needs to be enhanced and regularly monitored and maintained.
 Once the remedial works are undertaken the structural integrity and useful life of the building would be greatly enhanced.

-TABLE 5.3: RESULTS OF BUILDING CONDITION ASSESSMENT (MAY 2019) BUILDING 1 BUILDING 2 BUILDING 3 BUILDING 4 Number of Storeys per Building: 1 2 1 1 Floor Type: Description: Reinforced concrete.
+TABLE 5.3: RESULTS OF BUILDING CONDITION ASSESSMENT (MAY 2019)

+BUILDING 1 BUILDING 2 BUILDING 3 Number of Storeys per Building: 2 1 1 Floor Type: Description: Reinforced concrete.
+Observation: Floor slab in generally good condition at the lower level and timber at the upper in fair condition.
 Description: Reinforced concrete.
+Observation: Floor slab in generally good condition with some spalling concrete at some areas.
 Description: Reinforced concrete.
-Description: Reinforced concrete.
-Observation: Floor slab in generally fair condition affected by land subsidence.
-Observation: Floor slab in generally good condition at lower level, upper level timber floor in fair condition.
 Observation: Floor slab in generally good condition.
-Observation: Floor slab in generally good condition.
-Wall/ Partition Type: Description: Timber in fair condition.
+Wall/ Partition Type: Description: Reinforced masonry and timber in fair condition.
 Description: Reinforced masonry in fair condition.
 Description: Reinforced masonry in fair condition.
-Description: Reinforced masonry in fair condition.
 Roof Structure: Description: Timber in fair condition.
-Description: Structural Steel and timber in good condition.
-Description: Timber in good condition.
-Description: Timber in good condition.
-Roof Covering: Description: Aluzinc Sheets in good condition.
-Description: Aluzinc Sheets in good condition.
-Description: Aluzinc Sheets in good condition.
-Description: Aluzinc Sheets in good condition.
-Repairs/ Retrofitting Conducted: None None None None Is there Disabled Access/ Special Needs Access to the Building?
-None None None None Approx. Age of Each Building More than 20 years More than 20 years More than 20 years More than 20 years Building Use Classrooms Classrooms Toilet Toilet Overall Condition Fair Fair Fair Fair
+Description: Timber in fair condition.
+Description: Timber in fair condition.
+Roof Covering: Description: Aluzinc sheets in fair condition.
+Description: Aluzinc sheets in fair condition.
+Description: Aluzinc sheets in fair condition.
+Repairs/ Retrofitting Conducted: None None None Is there Disabled Access/ Special Needs Access to the Building?
+None None None Approx. Age of Each Building More than 40 years More than 40 years More than 40 years Building Use Classrooms, Administration Kitchen, Staffroom Toilet Overall Condition Fair Fair Fair